Receiving credit for classes

-Wisconsin residents, 60 years of age or older on the start date of the class, may audit a technical diploma or associate degree class without paying the tuition portion of the class fee, provided space is available in that class.
-This is a significantly reduced rate.
-Only non-tuition fees, such as material, activity, and other miscellaneous fees will be charged.
+Wisconsin residents age 60 or older on the start date of the class may audit a technical diploma or associate degree class without paying the tuition portion of the class fee, provided space is available in that class.
+Only non-tuition fees, such as material, activity and other miscellaneous fees will be charged.
 Forms for requesting a senior audit are available at any Student Services Center.
 If a senior citizen wants credit for the class, regular registration procedures and charges apply.
 The regular audit rules apply to changing from credit-seeking to audit and vice versa.

 Senior Citizens and ACE Classes

 Wisconsin citizens 62 years of age or older on the start date of the class may take Adult Continuing Education (ACE) classes at a significantly reduced rate.
-A student in this category is not charged tuition for the class, only non-tuition fees, such as material, activity, and other miscellaneous fees will be charged.
+A student in this category is not charged tuition for the class, only non-tuition fees, such as material and activity.
 Contact any Student Services Center for information.